-"Oh, please come back, George," shouted Paul, on seeing the direction his companion was taking; "even the dog has got sense enough to know the ice is too thin there."
+"For Heaven's sake come back, George," shouted Paul, on seeing the direction his companion was taking; "even the dog has got sense enough to know the ice is too thin there."
 But his warning was either unheard or unheeded; with lightning speed the reckless lad dashed on-there was a sudden cracking, a crash, a dull plunge, a smothered cry, and Paul Gresham was alone upon the mere!